hakuhodo-technologies/scope-rl/docs/documentation/evaluation_implementation.rst

             policy value estimated with the multiple datasets (violin)

-        Finally, when the ``plot_type`` is "scatter", the plot visualizes each estimation with its color specifying the dataset id.
+        Finally, when the ``plot_type`` is "scatter", the plot visualizes each estimation with its color specifying the behavior policy.
         This function is particularly useful to see how the choice of behavior policy (e.g., their stochasticity) affects the estimation result.

         .. card::